nvnenasheva/braker-snake-modified/README.md

 ## Configuration

-### config.ini
+### config_dataprep.ini & config_annotate.ini

-Contents of the config.ini file are important, adjust before running!
-Do not set the orthodb_path into your home directory, output is huge!
+Contents of the config files are important, adjust before running!
+Only execute worklows in a place where you have unlimited space.
+The output is huge.

 ### ~/profile/apptainer/config.v8+.yaml